 Governance review

-“The proposed By-law amendments will give members more opportunities to join the Board*, sit on the Nominating Committee, and shape CMPA governance.
-They’ll strengthen our ability to be flexible and adaptable.”
+“The new By-law will give members more opportunities to join the Board*, sit on the Nominating Committee, and shape CMPA governance.
+It will also strengthen our ability to be flexible and adaptable.”

 Photo of Birinder Singh